 For more than 25 years, the star and her team have been working to ensure children have books at home through Dolly Parton’s Imagination Library.

 How Dolly Parton Transformed the Lives of People in Her Hometown

-Dolly Parton was born in a small town in Sevier County, Tennessee.
+Parton was born in a small town in Sevier County, Tennessee.
 Along every step of the way, Parton never forgot where she came from.
 In 1986, she became involved in a local theme park in Sevier County, reopening it as Dollywood.
 She invested in it because she wanted to bring jobs to “her people.”
 The theme park has about 4,000 people on its payroll, which makes it the largest employer in the area.
 But she didn’t want to stop there.
 She wanted to help everyone in the area, adults and children alike.

 “With the successful launch of Dollywood in 1986, Dolly’s attention quickly turned to working with the management of the park to identify ways to better serve the children of Sevier County,” reads a press release from 1988.
 “Although for many years she provided money to help the Sevier County High School band with scholarships, she wanted to do even more for the kids in her hometown.”

 That year The Dollywood Foundation was created.
 At first, they provided scholarships and financial incentives for seniors at the local high school to boost graduation rates.
 Their programs were a success — they saw the county’s dropout rates fall from over 30 percent to six percent — and that inspired them to dream bigger.
-As described in the documentary The Library That Dolly Built, Parton asked herself, what’s the most impactful thing we could do to improve the lives of kids in the county?
+As described in the documentary The Library That Dolly Built, Parton asked herself, what’s the most impactful thing we could do to improve the lives of children in the county?